EGYPT UNDISCOVERED

 Abydos & Dendera – Explore Abydos Temple, the burial place for the first kings of unified Egypt, and Dendera Temple, one of the best-preserved temples in Egypt.

 Luxor & More – Unveil the secrets of the ancient city of Thebes by visiting the enormous Karnak and Luxor Temples.
-Explore the royal tombs of the pharaohs in the Valley of the Kings and their wives’ tombs – including the beautiful resting place of Nefertari – in the Valley of the Queens.
-Visit the great Mortuary Temple of Hatshepsut and the Ramesseum, the memorial temple of Pharaoh Ramses II.
-Explore the new excavation site of the Lost Golden City, and the tomb of Pharaoh Ay in the Valley of the Monkeys.
+Explore the royal tombs of the pharaohs in the Valley of the Kings, visit the great Mortuary Temple of Hatshepsut and the Ramesseum, the memorial temple of Pharaoh Ramses II.
 In the evening visit the Luxor Museum and stroll through the atmospheric old souk in Luxor.

 Alexandria – Explore the city founded by Alexander the Great in 332 BC, famous for its Roman remains.
 Visit the catacombs of Kom ash-Shuqqafa and the harbor of Alexandria with the picturesque Citadel of Sultan Qaitbay.
 Browse the stacks at the famous Bibliotheca Alexandrina, also known as the New Library of Alexandria, and explore the active excavation site of Taposiris Magna together with one of its field excavation directors.